-The European Schools must first and foremost ensure schooling and teaching of EU institution staff members’ children.
-At the European School in Copenhagen, this means that approximately 20% of the places are assigned to this group of pupils.
-The remaining places are allocated according to the criteria for admission (see Step 1 in the admission process).
+The European Schools must first and foremost ensure schooling and education of children of EU institution staff members.
+At the European School in Copenhagen, this means that approximately 20% of the places are assigned to this group of applicants.
+The remaining places are allocated according to the admission criteria below.

-For school start, the European School primarily admits pupils for nursery class (børnehaveklasse).
-According to the Primary Education Act, compulsory school attendance begins 1 August of the calendar year in which the child turns six.
-On request from the parents, a child may according to the law be admitted to nursery class in the calendar year in which it turns five before 1 October, if the parents request it and the child is considered ready to start school.
+The European School Copenhagen primarily admits pupils for school start in nursery class (børnehaveklasse).
+According to the Danish Primary Education Act, compulsory school attendance begins 1 August of the calendar year in which the child turns six.
+According to the law, a child may be admitted to nursery class in the calendar year in which it turns five before 1 October, if the parents request it and the child is considered ready to start school.

 It is also possible to apply for Primary.
 However, the number of places here are limited.

-Deadline for applications is 31 December in the year prior to school start.
+The deadline for applications is 15 January in the calendar year of school start.

 In order to be admitted to the school, the pupil must speak the language of the language section in question fluently, and the language must be anchored in everyday life.

-Below, you can read more about the admission process:
+Below, you can read more about the admission criteria and process:

 Step 1: Application

 If you can see that your child is in the target group and you wish to apply for the school, you must submit an application and provide the following supporting documentation:

 Step 2: Selection

-If the number of applicants exceeds the number of places available at the school, the pupils most ready for school and most linguistically qualified are recommended for screening, based on the criteria mentioned in Step 1.
+If the number of applicants exceeds the number of places available at the school, the applicants who are considered most ready for school and best qualified linguistically are recommended for screening, based on the criteria outlined above.

-The assessment hereof is based on the indicated linguistic level and school evaluation/report from former preschool/kindergarten/school.
+The assessment hereof is based on the indicated language level and the school report from the last kindergarten/school attended.
 The assessment is made by an admission committee in January and February.

 Step 3: Screening

-The pupils chosen are called in for a screening which tests their language, scholarly and maturity level.
+The applicants selected in Step 2 are invited in for a screening which tests their language, maturity and academic level.